 4- With whom do you watch your films?

-5- What movie star do enjoy the most listening to their interviews and why?
+5- Which movie star do enjoy the most listening to their interviews and why?

 6- What do you think was the best screenplay ever written and why?